Particular/docs.particular.net/servicecontrol/audit-instances/index.md

 component: ServiceControl
 ---

 In ServiceControl versions 4 and above, a ServiceControl Audit instance manages the audit queue.
-Data about audit messages is exposed via an HTTP API on a primary ServiceControl instance.
+Data about audit messages is exposed via an HTTP API on a ServiceControl Error instance.
 This API is used by [ServiceInsight](/serviceinsight/) for visualizing message flows.

 NOTE: The ServiceControl HTTP API is designed for use by ServiceInsight only and may change at any time.
 Use of this HTTP API for other purposes is discouraged.